 - Jeff réside depuis toujours dans la région du Niagara.
 Il vit avec sa femme Linda et son fils Jackson âgé de neuf ans.

 - Critic for Labour-Workplace Health and Safety; Training, Trades & Apprenticeships; and Auto Strategy.

 - MPP since 2014 with deep ties to the community, having served as both a Niagara Falls City Councillor and as campaign co-chair for the United Way.

 - A leader in the fight against Liberal and PC hydro privatization schemes and unfair hydro bills.

-- Health care champion and seniors’ advocate, committed to protecting and expanding public health services in Niagara Falls, Fort Erie, and Niagara-On-The-Lake.
+- Health care champion and seniors’ advocate, committed to protecting and expanding public health services in Niagara Falls.

 - Tireless advocate for job creation with a successful track record of defending and securing jobs in manufacturing, tourism, transportation, and other sectors.

 Soins de santé